Claude de Forbin

-Claude, chevalier, then count de Forbin-Gardanne (6 August 1656 – 4 March 1733) was a French naval commander.
-In 1685–1688 he was on a diplomatic mission to Siam.
-He became governor of Bangkok and a general in the Siamese army, and left Siam shortly before King Narai fell ill and was deposed by a coup d'état.
+Claude, comte de Forbin-Gardanne (6 August 1656 – 4 March 1733) was a French Navy officer, nobleman and diplomat.
+From 1685 to 1688, he led a diplomatic mission to the Ayutthaya Kingdom.
+He became governor of Bangkok and a general in the Siamese army, and left Siam shortly before King Narai fell ill and was deposed by the 1688 coup d'état.
+Returning to Europe, he got involved in the Nine Years' War and the War of the Spanish Succession.

 Biography

-Claude de Forbin was born in the village Gardanne in the Provence, as a member of a family established in Marseilles in the 14th century.
+Claude de Forbin was born in the village Gardanne in the Provence, as a member of a family established in Marseille in the 14th century.
 Later divided into several branches, Claude de Forbin was the most famous of the branch Forbin Gardanne.

 High-spirited and ungovernable in his boyhood, he ran away from his home, and through the influence of an uncle entered the navy, serving his first campaign in 1675.
 For a short time he quit the navy and entered the musketeers.
 There, he killed the chevalier de Gourdon in a duel, and was sentenced to death by the Parliament of Aix; he managed to obtain a grace and joined the Navy under his brother's identity.

 He served under the Count d'Estrées during the American campaign, and under Duquesne that of Algiers in 1683, on all occasions distinguishing himself by his impetuous courage.